 Traditional non-storm water NPDES permittees may be required to consider alternatives to their proposed discharge depending on its magnitude, duration, and pollutants of concern.
 The alternatives can include, but not be limited to, diversion of all or portions of the discharge to the sanitary sewer system, infiltration ponds, and/or treatment for beneficial re-use (e.g. irrigation, dust control, cooling).
 These BMPs reduce the pollutants entering surface waters and, in many cases, may result in the beneficial use and/or re-use of waters.
 Such practices may be especially beneficial particularly for use as a substitute where potable imported water is being used for non-consumptive purposes.

-Treatment Methods For discharges to surface waters, dischargers may be required to meet effluent limitations to insure water quality standards in receiving waters are protected.
+Treatment Methods For discharges to surface waters, dischargers may be required to meet effluent limitations to ensure water quality standards in receiving waters are protected.
 Various technological methods are used to treat effluent prior to discharge.
 For example, canister filtration can be used to remove total suspended solids from groundwater dewatering operations as a final treatment step to meet water quality standards for turbidity.
 Another example of multi-step treatment involves chlorination to address harmful bacteria.
 Chlorination is one method that can be used to eliminate harmful bacteria and other microorganisms in drinking water and sewage.
 Although chlorine is a cost-effective means of disinfection, chlorine residuals in water discharges has detrimental effects on aquatic life.
 Thus, every discharger that uses chlorine has the potential to cause acute toxicity and therefore a chlorination-dechlorination process must be used and maintained.

 Waste Discharge Requirements